framesurge/perseus/docs/next/en-US/tutorials/second-app.md

 Importantly, we've annotated that with `#[perseus::make_rx(IndexPageStateRx)]`, which will create a version of this `struct` that uses Sycamore's `Signal`s: a reactive version.
 If you're unfamiliar with Sycamore's reactivity system, you should read [this](https://sycamore-rs.netlify.app/docs/basics/reactivity) quickly before continuing.

-Next, we create a function called `index_page`, which we annotate with `#[perseus::template_rx]`.
+Next, we create a function called `index_page`, which we annotate with `#[perseus::template]`.
 That macro is used for declaring templates, and you can think of it like black box that makes things work.

 <details>
 <summary>Details??</summary>